Jacob Devaney has written an excellent article on stress and how it will be effectively released from the body.

 We all might see the same thing or event but interpret it differently.
-Some have positive view, while others’ negative.
+Some have a positive view, while others negative.

-Instead, view it using other lens and you’ll see that what makes negative things negative, is your mind.
+Instead, view it using another lens and you’ll see that what makes negative things negative, is your mind.

 You are the only one who colors everything that surrounds you.